 As readers of fiction, we like to be entertained by the surface plot.
 But we also like a deeper experience, one in which the novel’s events “say” something about what it means to be a human and what it takes to get by in this world.

 (We might not notice this happening explicitly, but we’ll sense that we’re having a richer and more rewarding reading experience, even if we can’t quite put our finger on why we are.)

-This philosophical exploration won’t take place literally (literary novels are still novels, not academic papers).
+This exploration won’t take place literally (literary novels are still novels, not academic papers).
 Instead, it will run “beneath the surface” of conversations, of a character’s thoughts, or of the events themselves.

 Nope.
 But because fans of genre fiction are mainly after a page-turning plot, the genre writer can get away with more “workmanlike” prose.

 The genre novelist is confined by the conventions (or “rules”) of their chosen category of fiction.
 If readers of crime novels, for example, expect a body to appear within the first three chapters, your own crime novel had better not disappoint them.